KWBL

 KWBL (106.7 FM) is a commercial radio station licensed to Denver, Colorado.
 It is owned by iHeartMedia and it broadcasts a country format branded as 106.7 The Bull.
 KWBL carries two nationally syndicated country music shows from co-owned Premiere Networks: The Bobby Bones Show on weekday mornings and CMT Nites with Cody Alan heard overnight.
 The radio studios are located in the Denver Tech Center.

 KWBL has an effective radiated power (ERP) of 100,000 watts.
 The transmitter is on Lookout Mountain in Golden, amid the towers for other Denver-area FM and TV stations.
 KWBL broadcasts using HD Radio technology.
 Its HD-2 digital subchannel formerly carried the iHeartRadio soft adult contemporary music service known as "The Breeze."

 History

-KLZ-FM (1962-1977)
+KLZ-FM (1962–1977)

 106.7 FM signed the air on June 19, 1962, as KLZ-FM.
-Initially airing a simulcast of their then-AM sister station, it flipped to a rock format in the early 1970s.
+Initially airing a simulcast of their then-AM sister station, it flipped to a rock format August 4, 1965, and was America's first rock format radio station on the FM band.

-KAZY (1977-1994)
+KAZY (1977–1994)

 In 1977, KLZ-FM changed their call letters to KAZY (now at 93.7 FM in Cheyenne, Wyoming) and continued with a mainstream rock format.

-KBPI (1994-2017)
+KBPI (1994–2017)

 On April 20, 1994, KBPI took over the 106.7 frequency, moving from 105.9 (now KALC).
 The station aired an active rock format, which was harder than what was previously heard on KAZY.